GMLC-TDC/containers/README.md

 ### AirLock

 A threadsafe container for transferring a single object between thread.
 Its intention is to transfer objects between threads in an asynchronous fashion.
 Sort of like a reusable promise/future object,  or a single element blockingQueue.
 The one interesting use case was to store a std::any object in a mailbox that was opened as a message went through processing.
 The message contained the location and type information, while the Airlock held the actual data waiting for the message to be delivered.

+### WorkQueue

+A threaded WorkQueue using a set of 3 SimpleQueue object.  work blocks are added with a priority high/medium/low.
+High is executed first,  medium and low are rotated with a priority ratio  N medium block for each low block, if both are full.